Ferreluke/solinia-docs/content/en/docs/Races/Mysmaal.md

 # Culture

 Mysmaal are usually condescending, proud, haughty and arrogant.
 They are also a very honourable people, often choosing to die rather than break their word...
 But to get their word in the first place can be a stretch, and the definition of a "promise" by the Mysmaal may be a little loose.
 The Mysmaal prefer to be left alone, they are tricky and think themselves above other races in the Dominion, seeing them as tools to use in their games rather than allies.
 Of course, they wouldn't let them know that.
 They play by the rules, yes, but their rules... and will go by the letter of the law rather than the spirit of it.
 Laws are there for them to play with and further themselves.

+Mysmaal are not unlike dark elves in the fact that they have many great houses consisting of lords, barons and counts.
+It is common for Mysmaal to intermarry between houses to produce pure offspring.

 # Biology and Appearance